FAQ

 Usually when people want to add “all the files” it’s because they think it will give the LLM helpful context about the overall code base.
 Aider will automatically give the LLM a bunch of additional context about the rest of your git repo.
 It does this by analyzing your entire codebase in light of the current chat to build a compact repository map.

 Adding a bunch of files that are mostly irrelevant to the task at hand will often distract or confuse the LLM.
 The LLM will give worse coding results, and sometimese even fail to correctly edit files.
-Addings extra files will also increase the token costs on your OpenAI invoice.
+Addings extra files will also increase your token costs.

 Again, it’s usually best to just add the files to the chat that will need to be modified.
 If you still wish to add lots of files to the chat, you can:

-• Use a wildcard when you launch aider: aider src/*.py
+- Use a wildcard when you launch aider:

-• Give the /add command a directory name and it will recursively add every file under that dir: /add src
+command a directory name and it will recursively add every file under that dir:/add src

 Can I use aider in a large (mono) repo?